nikhilpenmetsa/ragas-lambda-container/README.md

 # Run Ragas evaluation framework in an AWS Lambda function

 Ragas evaluation framework requires langchain, datasets and few other libraries that are larger than 250MB.
 This size limitation prevents using Lambda layers or packaging lambda functions.
-Code and instructions in this repostory, show how to package these libraries and the function as a container image.
+Code and instructions in this repostory show how to package these libraries and the function as a container image.

 This repository packages code from a notebook (https://github.com/aws-samples/amazon-bedrock-samples/blob/main/evaluation-and-observability/3.%20Python/3.%20Example-Observability-for-RAG-Evaluation.ipynb) to run as an AWS Lambda function using a conatiner image.